Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Better mental health

-- Taking a brisk walk after awake in the morning enhances your mental health and keeps you active for the rest of the day.
+• Taking a brisk walk after waking in the morning enhances your mental health and keeps you active for the rest of the day.

-- Walking whenever chance permit during work or travel to the workplace is a healthy option.
+• Walking whenever chance permits during work or travel to the workplace is a healthy option.

 Keeps muscles fit

-- Walking strengthens the muscles of the stomach, legs, arm and hips.
+• Walking strengthens the muscles of the stomach, legs, arms, and hips.

-- You can notice that your body will seem fit and erect when you walk on a daily basis.
+• You can notice that your body will seem fit and erect when you walk daily.

-- Walking regularly helps you keep your body and brain fit and get a sound sleep at bedtime.
+• Walking regularly helps you keep your body and brain fit and sleep well at bedtime.

 Minimizes BP changes (blood pressure)

-- Walking, as mentioned before, tones up muscles of the legs, arms, belly, and also back.
+• As mentioned before, walking tones up muscles of the legs, arms, belly, and back.

 Improves body tone